 How to plant gladioli for summer

-Must-have for any perennial border, gladioli or sword lilies produce tall, elegant spikes of soft wine funnel-shaped flowers above sword-shaped leaves.
-Flowering once all the spring bulbs are over, these garden favourites will provide a link to early summer flowering plants.
-Try growing amongst grasses, alliums and camassias in the mixed prairie, cottage or modern garden.
-They make excellent cut flowers.
+Gladioli or sword lilies produce tall, elegant spikes of funnel-shaped flowers above sword-shaped leaves.
+Must-have for any perennial border, they are particularly fabulous planted amongst grasses, alliums and camassias in the mixed prairie, cottage or modern garden.
+They also make excellent cut flowers.

 Plant around 15 to 20 cm deep and approximatively 10 to 15 cm apart in fertile, well-drained soil in full sun — adding grit or sharp sand to aid drainage and allowing for around 30 to 50 corms per square meter.
 When the flower spikes appear, water every couple of weeks with a high potash fertiliser.
 Protect from strong winds and provide a good layer of organic mulch in late autumn.
 Lift and divide as needed every few years; pick off the bulblets and transplant!
 It will take them a few years to flower.

 Always unpack bulbs on arrival and store in a cool place until ready to plant.
 Take care!
-Wear gloves when handling and planting since gladioli can cause skin irritation.
+Gladioli can cause skin irritation, always wear gloves when handling and planting.
 They are poisonous and should not be eaten.
 They can be harmful to dogs and cats.